kcentric/deep_nlp_on_sf_literature/README.md

 if you were doing NLP on finance-related texts.
 You can even change the LLM model used to other ones supported by spaCyLLM.

 **About the `LDA` modules**: In `main files`, note that we also have [`LDA.py`](https://github.com/kkrishna2023/deep_nlp_on_sf_literature/tree/main/main%20files/LDA.py) and [`LDATrainer.py`](https://github.com/kkrishna2023/deep_nlp_on_sf_literature/tree/main/main%20files/LDATrainer.py).
 These are in-themselves complete modules, which if you wish, you can repurpose, test or reuse.
 - To run `LDATrainer` as a script, change `FILEPATH` to "../Input Files/small_sample_text_for_testing.txt" or to a corpus of your own.
-The code-snippet should look as below:
+The code-snippet (before you edit it) should look as below:

   <img width="800" alt="Screenshot 2024-01-25 at 11 57 27 AM" src="https://github.com/kkrishna24/deep_nlp_on_sf_literature/assets/121068842/bb3491f5-fa23-4f33-b185-c472df2fc7cb">

+After I have completed NER with fine-tuned RoBERTa, I shall integrate LDA modeling and topic extraction into the project workflow.

+**Note on `main.py`**: Prior to the final commit, a `main.py`/`app.py` file will be created, containing code to generate a visualization of our results on-demand.
+This shall complete the project.

+For more about me, see my [Linkedin profile](https://www.linkedin.com/in/krishnatripathi070/).

 <!-- Below text, idk where to include yet but we'll include somewhere when LDA is done: